willCode2Surf/ActiveWebView/README.md

 ### In Javascript:

 ```
-ActiveWebView.call('showAlert', ['My Title', 'This is a description'])
+ActiveWebView.send('showAlert', ['My Title', 'This is a description'])
 ```